 A common question about living in Lake Chapala is how much it costs to live here.
 I can tell you from personal experience that it is about 60% less (between a third and a half) of the cost of living in the Vancouver, Canada area.
 To give you an idea, here is a few of the recent expenditures that I have paid.
 I am using the current exchange rate.
 (14.25 CDN & 19 USD) Car insurance (year) = 5906 Pesos - $414.45 CDN - $310.84 USD Maid (6 hours) = 500 pesos - $35 CDN - $26 USD Re

 Are you looking at retiring to Lake Chapala?
 Are you wondering if there is enough for you to do?
 Wonder no more.
 Here is a (scratch the surface) list of activities you could take part in.
 Play Tennis or Pickleball - The Lake Chapala area is graced with numerous tennis courts, both hard and clay surface, plus two, 6 court, pickleball facilities.
-Full information about pickleball is located on the Pickleball In Ajijic Website.
-Go Dancing – Many of the restaurants and clubs have
+Read my blog on the evolution of Pickleball in Ajijic.
+Go Dancing – Many of the restaurants and clubs have dancing nightly.
+No matter

 She was gone.
 I still couldn't believe it.
 It had all happened so fast.
 It ended with me reading the last line of a 3 page printed document.
 “I love you but I want a divorce.”
 I breathed rapidly, sitting on the sofa, trying to catch my breath as my world shifted under me.
 The past was gone.
 All a lie.
 Six months later, with the house sold and most of my meager belongings in storage, I strode out for adventure and hoping to find a purpose in my life.
 My first stop was Barra de